 Sandcarving

 This website documents my journey from 2000 to 2004 to understand and develop skills in glass carving.
-It also contains links to valuable resources on the subject, shown in the navigation structure on the top of each page.
+It also contains links to old but hopefully still valuable resources on the subject, shown in the navigation structure on the top of each page.

-7Seventeen years ago, I was visiting Sausalito, California on business, and went to lunch at a restaurant that featured several deep carved glass pieces as part of the decor.
+7In the early 1990s, I was visiting Sausalito, California on business, and went to lunch at a restaurant that featured several deep carved glass pieces as part of the decor.
 That simple experience proved to be life changing.
-I later discovered that glass carving would become the nexus for both the technical and creative passions in my life.
+I later discovered that glass carving would become the nexus for both the technical and creative passions in my life for the next few years.
 Developing the equipment and processes required that I dig back into basic engineering skills; creating full range images means applying all I ever learned (and then some) during forty five years doing black and white photography.

 So, if this was a "journey", did I ever get there?
 (Sound of laughter.)
+In 2000, I So, if this was a "journey", did I ever get there?
+(Sound of laughter.)
 In 2000, I decided to "get serious" about my carving, and started on a five year self guided apprenticeship program.
 Since I'm retired, and don't have to produce work for sale, I could spend full time (40 to 70 hours per week) doing glass carving, or designing/modifying equipment.
-I took 18 months off to design and build a house, so I'm now only about 30% into the effort: still a beginner, with a long way to go.
-The good news is that my interest is still very high, and I'm excited about FINALLY getting to the "art part" of the program.
+Health issues required that I go back to my roots in photography, but I was able to document my progress through those years.

 Mucha Interpretations